-PLANTS, ANIMALS & LEADERSHIP
+PLANTS, ANIMALS & PIZZA

 Agriculture is a field that is full of diversity, opportunities and challenges.
-Within this course, you will learn about plants and farming/raising your own garden, learning about various animals including companion animals and basic veterinary practices and how to take your public relations to the next level.
-Communication is a large component of any job and within this class, you will learn public speaking skills that will help you throughout your careers!
+Within this course, you will learn about plants and farming/raising your own garden, learning about various animals including companion animals and basic veterinary practices of common day homesteading and agriculture.
+You will also get to take a look at local agricultural businesses in Wisconsin and Glenwood City and see how agriculture is not only diverse, but important in our town and state.